George Floyd protests in Minneapolis–Saint Paul: Boogaloo adherents converge in Minneapolis

-As the riots unfolded, adherents of the Boogaloo movement, an extremist organization, began discussions online about how to exploit the events to start a second American Civil War that would be blamed on Black Lives Matter.
+As the riots unfolded, adherents of the Boogaloo movement, a far-right extremist movement, began discussions online about how to exploit the events to start a second American Civil War that would be blamed on Black Lives Matter.
 Michael Robert Solomon of New Brighton, a Minneapolis suburb, recruited at least five Boogaloo adherents to join him in Minnesota, including Ivan Harrison Hunter of Boerne, Texas, and Benjamin Ryan Teeter of Hampstead, North Carolina.
 The group made plans to meet in Minneapolis at 6:00 p.m. on May 28 at the Cub Food grocery store on 26th Avenue South off East Lake Street, near the epicenter of heavy rioting and looting.
 During the riots, the Boogaloo members were seen driving around Minneapolis, carrying firearms, and openly discussing a willingness to commit violent acts against police officers.

 Burning of the third precinct police station

 Late at night on May 28, the focus of demonstrators shifted to the Minneapolis third precinct police station building at the intersection of East Lake Street and Minnehaha Avenue.
 Some protesters threw objects at the officers guarding the building, who responded by firing rubber bullets in the crowd.
 Demonstrators began tearing down fencing that surrounded the precinct station and police responded with tear gas.
-As tensions and fires in the area mounted, Frey gave the order to evacuate the station, a tactic he later said was to deescalate the situation and prevent further loss of life.
-Despite the evacuation order there were still at least 13 police officers in the building with some reportedly sending texts to family members in fear for their lives.
+As tensions in the area mounted, Frey gave the order to evacuate the station, a tactic he later said was to deescalate the situation and prevent further loss of life.